PADAS/er-server/docs/topics/sensors.md

-# Collars and Sensors integrated with DAS
+# Collars and Sensors integrated with ER

 ## Radios